-The name may sound a little scary when you first hear it, but it’s really just a way for doctors to know what’s causing your cancer.
-"Triple negative" means it isn’t fueled by any of the three main things -- the hormones estrogen and progesterone and a protein called HER2 -- that drive other forms of the disease.
-And knowing that helps them figure out how to treat you.
+Triple-Negative breast cancer is any cancer tests negative for three of the main things -- the hormones estrogen and progesterone and a protein called HER2 -- that drive other forms of the disease.
+Knowing that helps doctors figure out how to best treat you.

 That’s important because triple-negative breast cancer is more aggressive than other forms.
 It’s more likely to spread beyond your breast, and there’s a higher chance it will come back within the first 3 years after treatment.
 It’s also more likely to be fatal within the first 5 years.
 But once you pass those milestones, your odds of beating it are about the same as someone with any other type of breast cancer.

 One other thing about this kind of cancer: It doesn’t respond to some of the medications that work for other types.
+That means there aren’t targeted therapies approved to treat it like there are for other types, like HER2-positive breast cancer.
 But that doesn’t mean it can’t be treated.
 Once you’re diagnosed, your doctor will work with you to decide the best treatment plan.

 Triple-Negative Breast Cancer Symptoms

-The signs are often the same as those of other kinds, including:
+The signs and symptoms of triple-negative breast cancer are often the same as those of otherbreast cancer types, and include:

 - A lump or mass in the breast